-Butt kicks teach you to grip the ground with more force by strengthening your hamstrings and glutes muscles.
+Butt kicks teach you to grip the ground with more force by strengthening your hamstrings and glute muscles.

-Butt kicks teach you to run on the balls of your feet that reduce the time you are in contact with the ground, thus increasing your speed.
+Butt kicks teach you to run on the balls of your feet which reduces the time you are in contact with the ground, thus increasing your speed.